As in every industry, distribution plays an important role in the chemical industry. But what does a distributor do?

 Information must be available everywhere and at all times.
-With an intuitive online platform, this provides an ideal point of contact for the customer and distributors can better explore customer needs through interaction on your platform.
+An intuitive online platform provides an ideal point of contact for the customers and distributors can better explore their customers’ needs through interaction on their platform.
 This trend is a ‘race’ for digital connections with customers.
-This data and the knowledge gained from it can in turn strengthen their own position in negotiations or regular reports with manufacturers and in turn contribute to the optimization of production for the manufacturer, who can better assess the market situation.
+This data and the knowledge gained from it can, in turn, strengthen their own position in negotiations.
+Regular reports with manufacturers contribute to their optimization of the production process They can way better assess the market situation, which saves again costs on their end.
 The combination of these market trends and their interactions will lead to an accelerated change in the market structures of chemical distribution.

 The customer and you

-By personalized marketing, customers will also be addressed more directly, resulting in greater customer loyalty.
+With personalized marketing, customers will be addressed more directly, which results in greater customer loyalty.
 However, simple email campaigns are not enough.
-Rather, the customer solutions must be presented directly to them.
+Rather, customer-centric solutions must be presented directly to them.
 This can be done, for example, through after-sales services, which draw attention to the company’s own services.
-By pointing out their services, the customer is aware of the added value without any additional costs.
-This in turn can bind the customer to the company even more.
-The importance of value-added services in chemical distribution has long been undisputed and is likely to increase further due to the market trends described with regard to competitiveness and value creation.
+By pointing out their services, their customers are aware of the added value without any additional costs.
+This, in turn, can bind the customer to the company even more.
+The importance of value-added services in the chemical distribution has long been undisputed and is likely to increase further due to the market trends described with regard to competitiveness and value creation.
 The mere “resale” of standard products without value-added services or information will hardly be sufficient for distributors in the future.

 Now, we saw that chemical distributors play an important part in this industry for all the companies in this sector.
 They not only deliver chemicals but also add value through their additional services.
 If you want to know more about companies in the chemical industry, you can check out the following list in our blog post.

 Pingback: What does a chemical distributor do? - hiddenChempions